Religion in Tonga: Demographics

-According to the 2011 census, 36% of the population are members of the Free Wesleyan Church, including the king and the majority of the royal family.
-The Church of Jesus Christ of Latter-day Saints is the next largest group (18%), followed by the Roman Catholic Church (15%), and three further Methodist denominations, the Free Church of Tonga (12%), the Church of Tonga (7%), and the Tokaikolo Christian Church (2.5%).
-Tonga also has members of the Seventh-day Adventist Church, Anglicans, adherents of the Baháʼí Faith, Hinduism, Buddhism and Muslims, all of which constitutes less than 3% of the population.
+According to the 2021 Tonga Census, the largest religious group in the country was the Free Wesleyan Church, comprising approximately 34.44% of the total population of 98,575.
+The Church of Jesus Christ of Latter-Day Saints followed with 19.62%, and Catholics made up 13.84%.
+The Free Church of Tonga accounted for 11.59%, while the Church of Tonga represented 6.88% of the population.
+Other notable denominations included the Seventh Day Adventist Church (2.50%), the Assembly of God (2.49%), and other Pentecostal denominations (1.97%).
+Tokaikolo adherents made up 1.48%, and the Constitutional Church of Tonga accounted for 1.17%.
+Smaller religious groups included the Baha’i Faith (0.74%), Mo’ui Fo’ou ‘ia Kalaisi (0.60%), the Anglican and Gospel churches (both at 0.48%), Jehovah’s Witnesses (0.36%), and The Salvation Army (0.33%).
+Minority religions such as Hinduism and Islam each comprised around 0.08% of the population, while Buddhists made up 0.06%.
+Additionally, 0.58% of the population reported no religious affiliation, 0.17% did not state their religion, 0.72% identified with other religions, and 0.12% refused to answer.

 Census figures

 Religious freedom

 The constitution of Tonga establishes the freedom of religion, with the qualification that this freedom is not used to "commit evil" or to otherwise violate the law.
 The constitution forbids commercial transactions on Sundays in accordance with the Christian Sabbath, although the tourism industry is granted some exceptions from this rule.

 Religious organizations are not required to register with the government, but may do so in order to receive tax exemptions, the right to issue legally recognized marriage certificates, and other privileges.
 Foreign missionaries may operate in the country without special restrictions.

 Public schools may choose to include up to an hour of religious education per week; students are required to attend religious education courses pertaining to the religion that they profess.
 Many religious organizations operate private schools.

 The government allows religious organizations to broadcast programming on TV Tonga and Radio Tonga, officially with the restriction that they must limit their messaging to be "within the limits of the mainstream Christian tradition".
 Despite this restriction, in the past the Baháʼí Faith community has televised programming, although the community has since discontinued this program.
 As of 2017, there have been no reports of the government denying requests for air time from any religious organization.